RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	DaaS	would	typically	look	and	perform	similar to	a	PaaS	implementation,	where	the	cloud	provider	is	responsible	for supplying	the	platform	and	framework,	but	not	the	actual	application or	toolset.

-### Question # 31 - Which	of	the	following	is	NOT	part	of	the	determination	of	the	account provisioning	process?
+### [important] Question # 31 - Which	of	the	following	is	NOT	part	of	the	determination	of	the	account provisioning	process?
 A.	Regulations
 B.	Contracts
 C.	Organizational	policies